HOMEABOUT USWHAT'S NEWSEARCHLINKS

 Crew: 3

 Miscellaneous: The Humber LRC Mk I was built on the Humber Super Snipe chassis, with drive only to the rear wheels (4x2 Configuration).
 While armor was shaped well, the vehicle was open-topped with minimal protection for the crew.
-A limited number of Mark Is were completed before production switched to the Humber LRC Mark II.
-Over 3,600 Humber LRCs of all marks were completed by the end of WWII.
+About 200 Mark Is were completed before production switched to the Humber LRC Mark 2.
+None of the Ironside LRC's saw combat.

 Photos